-A large algae bloom that carpets riverbeds.
+A puzzling algae bloom that carpets riverbeds

 Didymo (Didymosphenia geminata) is a species of diatom, a type of algae, that occasionally suddenly becomes very abundant in rivers in many parts of the world.
 It forms large, thick, slimy mats on underwater rocks.
 It is yellowish-brown and gelatinous, thus the nickname ‘Rock Snot’.
 Its growth is unpredictable and a river may be covered in Didymo one year and not the next.